The Insta360 Sphere makes capturing 360-degree drone footage a dizzying delight

 Editing Insta360 Sphere footage

 Insta360 employs its proprietary image stabilization system, FlowState, which is also used in other products such as the One X, X2, and Go 2.
-FlowState promises to reduce shakes and vibrations, even in windy conditions.
+FlowState promises to reduce shakes and vibrations, even in conditions.

-Intuitive framing tools allow you to readjust the angle and direction of the camera in post-production using either an app or your desktop.
-You also have the ability to create multiple edits from the same flight using the video captured by the Sphere and the drone’s own camera.
-With just a tap, the software can simulate complex aerial cinematic techniques like daredevil barrel rolls and dolly zooms with a simple command.
+Intuitive tools allow you to readjust the angle and direction of the camera in post-production using either an app or your desktop.
+You also have the ability to create multiple edits from the flight using the video captured by the Sphere and the drone’s own camera.
+With a tap, the software can simulate complex aerial cinematic techniques like daredevil barrel rolls and dolly zooms with a simple command.

 How to buy the Insta360 Sphere